asteral-social/.github/profile/README.md

-## ⚠️ Development is being reset! ⚠️
+> [!IMPORTANT]
+> Asteral is currently not available to the public, and is very, very unfinished.

 # Welcome to Asteral.
-Development of a passion project titled Asteral.
+Development of the passion project Asteral.

 © Asteral Group 2022-2025
 <!--